open-wc/open-wc/README.md

 You can also find us on the Polymer slack in the [#open-wc](https://polymer.slack.com/messages/CE6D9DN05) channel.

-You can join the Polymer slack by visiting [this link](https://join.slack.com/t/polymer/shared_invite/enQtNTAzNzg3NjU4ODM4LTkzZGVlOGIxMmNiMjMzZDM1YzYyMzdiYTk0YjQyOWZhZTMwN2RlNjM5ZDFmZjMxZWRjMWViMDA1MjNiYWFhZWM).
+You can join the Polymer slack by visiting [https://www.polymer-project.org/slack-invite](https://www.polymer-project.org/slack-invite).

 ## We Proudly Use